bondjimbond/islandora_tk_labels/README.md

 Configuration path is admin/islandora/tools/badges/tk_labels (Administration > Islandora > Islandora Utility Modules > Islandora Badges Configuration > TK Labels).

-* Solr field for TK Labels URI: Defaults to dc.rights.
+* Solr field for TK Labels Project ID: Defaults to dc.identifier.
 Prefer a multivalued field.
 * Image Height: Set the image height in pixels.
-* API user ID and password: Get an API key by requesting an account at https://hub.localcontexts.org.

 ## Metadata

-You can choose any element for your TK Label URI, so long as it creates a Solr field.
-The default is `dc.rights`.
+You can choose any element for your TK Label Project ID, so long as it creates a Solr field.
+The default is `dc.identifier`.

-The value of the field must be a URI to the TK Label.
+The value of the field must be a LocalContexts Project ID.
 Example from a MODS datastream:

-`<accessCondition type="use and reproduction" displayLabel="Traditional Knowledge Label">https://localcontexts.org/tk/mc/1.0/</accessCondition>`
+`<identifier type="LocalContexts" displayLabel="LocalContexts Project ID">c44a70ea-d2a3-4198-b967-513167c52f15</accessCondition>`

+You will need to create projects for your objects in the [LocalContexts Hub](https://localcontextshub.org) before using this module.

+Projects can be created before labels are produced.
+Labels will automatically be updated via the API when Indigenous groups create them through the Hub.

 ## Troubleshooting/Issues